 Hans SCHMIDT, Vera Collins' muscular "cleaning lady" and male massage therapist.
 Hans is a bodybuilder who learned to speak English while working alongside Australian wharfies, hence his salty language.
 A typical greeting would be, "You getting any?"
 Portrayed by Horst Pladdies.

 Tanya SCHNOLSKEVITSKA, a beautiful, dark-haired Russian woman with a secret past who just might be a spy.
 She takes a job in the deli, working for Freda Fuller.
 Tanya falls in love with Andy Marshall, but is heartbroken when he returns to his wife.
 Dropping her phony accent, she takes a job as a waitress in Norma's Bar, sharing Flat 6 with Miles Cooper.
 Miles discovers that Tanya she is actually an American; her real surname being Prior.
 Tanya is eventually revealed to be Rosemary Prior.
-Her boyfriend, Clark Harvey, and her father track down her whereabouts.
+Her boyfriend, Clark Harvey, and her father manage to track down her whereabouts.
 Portrayed by Natalie Mosco.

 SECRETARY, Sir Arnold Ashton's perky secretary.
 Portrayed by Pamela Garrick.

 Jack SELLARS, a playboy entrepreneur and sometime SP bookkeeper, he becomes a part-owner of Number 96 and is responsible for the establishment of Norma's Bar.
 He romances both Janie Somers and Bev Houghton and has a long relationship with the latter.
 Later, he is involved with Helen Sheridan (who aborts his unborn child), Diana Moore and Vera Collins.
 Reunited with Helen, he starts a new life in Paris.
-Don Finlayson and Maggie Cameron remain the active partners in his company and he returns briefly to unmask Maggie Cameron as the Mad Bomber.
+Don Finlayson and Maggie Cameron remain the active partners in his company but he returns to Australia briefly to unmask Maggie Cameron as the Mad Bomber.
 Portrayed by Tom Oliver.

 SENIOR CITIZENS' COMMITTEE MEMBER.
 Portrayed by Harry Pegg.